xl33zy/tasks/README.md

 Problem 1 - You are given a number “n” and an array of “n” elements, write the function that returns minimum of them.
 How solved - through recursion and comparing each element of array with the minimum.
-Problem 2 -
-How solved -
-Problem 3 -
+Problem 2 - You are given a number “n” and an array of “n” elements, write the function that returns average of them.
+How solved - through recursion and finding sum of all elements and dividing to the count of them Problem 3 -
 How solved -
 Problem 4 -